Security Advisories and CVEs

 CVE-2024-41110

-A security vulnerability has been detected in certain versions of Docker Engine, which could allow an attacker to bypass authorization plugins (AuthZ) under specific circumstances.
-The base likelihood of this being exploited is low.
+A security vulnerability in some Docker Engine versions may allow an attacker to bypass authorization plugins (AuthZ).
+The likelihood of exploitation is low.

 16 Nov 2024